 Here's how changing your DNS servers can assist:

 Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these restrictions.
-These alternative servers might not have the same exact restrictions or might not block Spotify on Linux.
+These other servers might not have the same exact restrictions or might not block Spotify on Linux.

-Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can help you circumvent the restrictions put in place by your school.
+Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can assist you circumvent the restrictions put in place by your school.

 There is a big list of DNS servers here: https://public-dns.info/